 The first year was a scramble to save the building from collapse!
 The front part of the Mansion survived.
 The servants’ wing did not.
 Dumpsters full of rubble and debris were cleared out of the shell.
 Steel beams replaced rotted timbers.
 Any salvageable parts of the building were saved for reuse or to use as a template for restoration.
 The new servants' wing was built on the same footprint as the original wing.
 The project is being closely watched by the Ohio Historic Preservation Dept. to ensure accurate restoration.
 Once completed, the building will be on the National Registry for Historic Buildings, insuring that it will never again be in peril of destruction.

 The Steele Mansion has come back to life as a Historic Inn and Meeting Center!
 It has been restored to its 1870’s grandeur.
 The Inn has sixteen luxurious rooms, each with its own distinctive décor.
 The entire first floor is available to the public for entertaining or meeting purposes.
 Three additional public rooms are in the basement (this is not your ordinary basement!).
 The public rooms have a capacity ranging from 4 to 100 people.
-There is a special bridal dressing room and a private dining area.
-A wine and bourbon tasting room is has been completed, offering local wines and spirits.
-The boutique will feature wares from local artisans as well as antiques and unique gifts.
-Many special events are planned, from high teas to gourmet dinners to cooking classes to recitals and small concerts.
-Steele Mansion will once again be the center of activity in Painesville.
+There is a special bridal dressing room and a private dining area as well as several other interesting hang out areas.